If you're looking for some peace of mind, the best home security cameras can provide it by watching over your house inside and out, day and night.

 After testing dozens of wired and wireless options, the best home security camera for most people is the Arlo Pro 2.
 It records high-definition, 1080p video both day and night, and because it's weatherproof and fully wireless, is the best outdoor camera for most people.

-The best indoor camera for those on a budget is the Wyze Cam 1080p.
-It costs about $25, yet has a surprising number of features for the price, and gives you 14 days of rolling cloud storage for free.
+The best indoor camera for those on a budget is the Wyze Cam v2.
+It costs about $20, yet has a surprising number of features for the price, and gives you 14 days of rolling cloud storage for free.
+However, Wyze is phasing out the v2 for the Wyze Cam v3, which has higher-quality video, a built-in siren, and other improvements; the Wyze Cam v3 will still cost just $20, though.

-If you need a budget outdoor camera that can withstand the elements, the Blink XT2 is the way to go.
-It costs less $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.
-However, Wyze has launched its own budget outdoor camera, the Wyze Cam Outdoor ($50), which has both local and cloud-based video storage options, as well as person detection.
-And, you can take the Wyze Cam Outdoor with you on vacation, too.
+If you need a budget outdoor camera that can withstand the elements, the Blink Outdoor is the way to go.
+It costs $99, yet captures good-quality video, and gives you a lot of control over what gets recorded.
+And, you can also store video locally, or pay for a cloud subscription, which starts at $30/year.

 The best home security cameras you can buy today